jake32321/jake-reed-blog/content/blog/node-js-interactive/index.md

 ## In Closing

 I feel extremely blessed to be a part of such a great community with amazing people.
 There wasn't a moment that I didn't feel out of place or like I didn't belong there.
 I wish there were more communities like this.
 Ones that foster community, bettering yourself as well as others, and learning something new.
-I was awesome to have such a great opportunity and I look forward to seeing everyone again. ❤️ Thanks and great work to everyone that made such a great conference happen!
+It was awesome to have such a great opportunity and I look forward to seeing everyone again. ❤️ Thanks and great work to everyone that made such a great conference happen!

 > To see the schedule and the confrence site, please go [here](https://events19.linuxfoundation.org/events/nodejs-interactive-2019/program/schedule/)